Ellis-Robinson/forever-fitness/README.md

 - CSS
 - JavaScript

-## Frameworks, Libraries and Programs Used
+## Libraries, Frameworks and Programs Used
 - Git
 - Gitpod
 - Bootstrap